 The following is a more detailed statement of faith than our Congregational Statement of Faith.
-All elders and pastoral staff at First Christian Church affirm this Elder Statement of Faith.
+All elders and pastoral staff at Christ First Church affirm this Elder Statement of Faith.

 1 Thessalonians 2:13; 1 Corinthians 2:13; 2 Timothy 3:16-17; 2 Peter 1:20-21; Hebrews 4:12

 We believe that the Bible is God’s written revelation to man, consisting of the Scriptures of both the Old and New Testaments.
 We hold the Word of God to be an objective, propositional revelation verbally inspired by God, error-free in the original documents, and the supreme authority of faith and practice for the believer in Jesus Christ.
 When it comes to interpreting the Bible, we affirm the literal, grammatical historical interpretation of Scripture, which recognizes the fact that the authors of Scripture meant what they said.
 This method consistently applies the rules of grammar, literature, history and culture to Scripture in order to unlock and understand the author’s meaning.

 We believe there is but one living and true God who is one in essence, while eternally existing in three distinct personalities: Father, Son and Holy Spirit.
 Though each person of the Godhead possesses the same nature, each functions differently in respect to God’s dealings with man.